chunhho/CS499-Cloud/Assignment_4/README.md

-# Reddit Elastic Search
+# Reddit Elastic Search with Kibana Visualization

-	A simple elasticsearch to store and display subreddit threads.
+	A simple elasticsearch that stores and displays subreddit threads every 10 minutes.
-	It takes threads from new, controversial, rising, and hot; and store the following information: thread's ID, author, title, number of comments, subreddit category, and score These information are used for display in the main dashboard of Kibana.
+	It takes threads from new, controversial, rising, and hot; and store the following information: thread's ID, author, title, number of comments, subreddit category, and score

+	These information are used for display in the main dashboard of Kibana.
+	The main idea of this project is to figure out the most active subreddit threads via by most threads created or by the most number of comments.

 ## Currently, there are 3 Visuals: